 - Headaches that awaken a child from sleep repeatedly

 - A family history or disorders that predispose child to central nervous system lesions such as brain tumors or cerebral aneurysms

-- Specific testing for children with other systemic complaints including arthralgias, rash, sleep complaints
+Specific testing may be done for children with other systemic complaints including arthralgias, rash, sleep complaints.

 Providers may consider initiating referral to child neurology when:

 - Patients with a new severe headache of acute onset, headache with focal neurologic deficit or papilledema should be referred to the Emergency Department for neuroimaging

 - Recurrent headache that has been present for at least six months and is not responding to standard medical treatment including lifestyle modification and acute abortive treatment

 - Headache that is resulting in missed school days, worsening of school participation (declining grades, extracurricular activity limitation)